avantrec/soco-cli/README.md

 alias sd="sonos-discover"
 ```

 This allows the use of shorthand like `sk stop`, to stop playback on the Kitchen speaker.
-Note, however, that this won't work with sequences of commands separated with ` : `, just with the first command in such a sequence.
+Note, however, that this won't work with sequences of commands using a single `sonos` invocation, separated with ` : `, only for the first command in such a sequence.
+(Normal, mutiple `sonos` invocation, shell sequences using `;` or `&&` as separators will work, of course.)

 ### Options for the `sonos` Command